 Annuities, put simply, are a contract between an individual and an insurance company where the individual pays a premium in exchange for periodic income payments from the insurance provider.
 While annuities are most often associated with retirement planning, there are a number of different types.
 It is certainly worth knowing what products are available, considering the fact that Americans presently own more than $1Trillion in annuities.¹

 The main types of annuities are fixed, variable and fixed indexed.
 These financial products vary based on interest-rate risk and potential yields from payment to payment.
 Understanding the risk involved with each annuity choice will help you determine your payment amounts and/or adjust your expectations regarding payments.

 Typically, the choice between the types of annuities will be ironed out in the initial contract, allowing annuity owners to gauge their expectations on the amount they will receive in each payment.
 The primary difference between these two classifications deals with whether or not dollar amounts will fluctuate from payment to payment.

 In the case of a fixed annuity, every periodic payment is a set, unchanging amount with a set interest rate.
 These types of annuities allow individuals to count on a consistent payment which will remain the same each and every time.
 Therefore, fixed annuities present a low risk with a predictable yield.

-Variable annuities, on the other hand, involve payments which can vary based on the performance of the fund’s investments.
+Variable annuities involve payments which can vary based on the performance of the fund’s investments.
 If the investment is performing strongly, annuity owners will see greater returns.
-However, if the investment is not performing well, one might experience slightly lower payment amounts than they are used to.1
+However, if the investment is not performing well, one might experience lower payment amounts than they are used to.

 Common Forms of Annuity Products